-An employee experiencing family violence' means a person against whom family violence is directed.

-- (i) 'Family Violence' is conduct as defined by s.7 of the Family Violence Act 2004 against a member of an employee's immediate family or household. - (ii) 'Household' means any person or persons who usually reside with the employee. - (iii) 'Immediate family' in respect of an employee includes: - (1) spouse (including a former spouse) of the employee.
+- (i) 'An employee experiencing family violence' means a person against whom family violence is directed. - (ii) 'Family Violence' is conduct as defined by s.7 of the Family Violence Act 2004 against a member of an employee's immediate family or household. - (iii) 'Household' means any person or persons who usually reside with the employee. - (iv) 'Immediate family' subject to subclause (c) in respect of an employee includes: - (1) spouse (including a former spouse) of the employee.
 Spouse means a person who is married or a person who is in a significant relationship within the meaning of the Relationships Act 2003.